Vandra Pentecost

 Life Drawing

-Please bring your drawing materials of choice ( pencils, charcoal, inks, paper, etc.) to class.
+Please bring your drawing materials of choice ( pencils, charcoal, inks, paper).

 Life Drawing